 Keep Spirits High

 Some members of your class might be having a difficult time right now, whether it’s because they’re showing symptoms of Covid-19, are at risk, or are struggling to arrange their lives around the pandemic.
 Put a smile on their face by organizing a car parade for your fellow grad!
 Classmates can decorate their cars, make signs, and beep and wave as they drive by their friend’s house.
 Or, put together favorite photos in a collage-style picture frame, so they have a lasting reminder of how much they’re loved and supported during this challenging time.

 If you’re looking for the perfect graduation gift for your best friend or family member, let them choose their own diploma frame or photo frame by giving them an eGift Card.
 Since they can be emailed to the recipient in minutes, it’s a quick and easy way to spread cheer while respecting social distancing etiquette.

 Reschedule for Something to Look Forward to

-Make sure you arrange to meet up with your classmates over the summer for a proper celebration that you can all enjoy.
-Even if you can’t make firm plans right now, make sure you at least set a rough date and make informal arrangements, so that you all have something to look forward to in the future.
+Make sure you arrange to meet up with your classmates down the road for a proper celebration that you can all enjoy.
+Even if you can’t make firm plans right now, make sure you at least set a rough date and make informal arrangements, so that you all have something to look forward to in the future!